 Two steps to baking mini cakes.
 In photo 1, a muffin tin has liners and batter.
 In photo 2, the mini cakes are baked.

-2. Bake the cupcakes just until they’re cooked through and an inserted toothpick has a few moist crumbs.
+Line two cupcake pans with paper liners.
+Then, using a scoop, divide the batter evenly between the liners.
+Bake the cupcakes just until they’re cooked through and an inserted toothpick has a few moist crumbs.
+Let the cupcakes cool completely on a wire rack.

 Six steps to making buttercream.
 In photo 1, a metal bowl has butter and powdered sugar.
 In photo 2, the buttercream is whipped and has vanilla in it.
 In photo 3, a wire whip has vanilla buttercream.
 In photo 4, the frosting has espresso powder and cocoa powder.
 In photo 5, the espresso frosting is mixed.
 In photo 6, two white bowls have vanilla and espresso frosting on a white counter.

-1. In a large bowl, cream the butter and powdered sugar until it’s thick and well-combined.
+Cream the butter and powdered sugar in a large mixing bowl until it’s well-combined.
 Then, add the milk and vanilla bean paste & whip the frosting until it’s very fluffy.
+Save about 1/3 of the vanilla buttercream for later.
+Add the coffee powder and cocoa powder to the rest of the buttercream.

 Three steps to frosting cupcakes.
 In photo 1, a piping bag and tip is on a white counter.
 In photo 2, the piping bag is filled with frosting.
 In photo 3, a white plate of cupcakes is on a pink counter next to a Chemex and coffee beans.

-3. Gently “squish” the bag to fill in any pockets of air.
+Fit a piping bag with your favorite large tip.
+Then, fill about 1/3 of the bag with vanilla buttercream and 2/3 of the bag with coffee buttercream.
+Gently “squish” the bag to fill in any pockets of air.
 Lastly, pipe the cooled cupcakes with the two-toned frosting and enjoy!

 For the two-toned frosting look, use a rubber spatula to scrape some of the vanilla frosting into 1/3 of the piping bag.
 Then, use another rubber spatula to fill in the rest of the bag with the coffee frosting.
+Don’t worry if it’s not perfect, we’re going for a rustic look here lol.
+Plus, the pretty tips will help give us a gorgeous, swirly effect and mask any imperfections!

 Espresso cupcakes on a white counter next to a white plate of cupcakes and white bowl of coffee beans.